-14. To be clear on the "in-residence" course part, does "synchronous delivery" count as "in-residence"?
+14. To be clear on the "in-residence" course part, does "synchronous delivery" count as "inresidence"?
 Simplified, "synchronous delivery" is simply broadcasting the course on the day and time of the class via Zoom, so a student does not have to be physically on campus.
-Several courses at the post-secondary institutions will be delivered this way during fall 2020 due to COVID and are not considered "online" by HLC, so will these courses still be considered in-person?
+Several courses at the post-secondary institutions will be delivered this way during fall 2020 due to COVID and are not considered "online" by HLC, so will these courses still be considered inperson?

-Response: Yes, In-residence is applicable to the CARES Wyoming College Grant and is not applicable to the Adult Grant.
-Eligible students must meet the In-residence requirement of at least one in-person class.
+Response: In-residence is applicable to the CARES Wyoming College Grant and is not applicable to the Adult Grant.
+Eligible students must meet the Wyoming residency requirement as identified by the institution and WCCC administrative rule.

-15. There will be a paper application the school will give to a student to complete, then the College will retain the application, yes?
+15. There will be a paper application/certification the school will give to a student to complete, then the College will retain the application, yes?
 Will WCCC need to see the application?